csciarri/amazon-bedrock-samples/agents-for-bedrock/use-case-examples/insurance-claim-lifecycle-automation/documentation/deployment-guide.md

 - **(Optional) Action Groups:** Users define actions for the agent, leveraging an OpenAPI schema to define APIs for task execution and Lambda functions to process API inputs and outputs.
 - **(Optional) Knowledge Bases:** Users can associate agents with knowledge bases, granting access to additional context for response generation and orchestration steps.

-The agent in this sample solution will use an Anthropic Claude V2.1 foundation model, a set of instructions, three action groups, and one knowledge base.
+The agent in this sample solution will use an Anthropic Claude 3 Sonnet foundation model, a set of instructions, three action groups, and one knowledge base.

 ### Deploy Agent